Random Numbers Ecosystem in Julia – The Pseudo Side

 But our computers, specifically the CPU, are number-crunching beasts, that blindly follow the instructions that are fed to them.
 So they are virtually inapt to inherently pick any numbers.
 That’s where human intervention steps in.

 Now there are two ways.
 The fast yet inefficient way and the slow yet near perfect way.

 The former pertains to PRNGs(Pseudo Random Number Generators) and the latter to TRNGs(True Random Number Generators).
 Check out this link if you wish to try out some RNG algorithms.

-Most operating systems(linux, windows etc.) have a built-in pool of randomness. from which random nubers for various uses are sampled.
+Most operating systems(linux, windows etc.) have a built-in pool of randomness. from which random numbers for various uses are sampled.
 The entropy pool that consists of entropy(randomness) collected from various sources in the computer.
-Eg: The CPU/GPU thermals, timing of user keystokes, mouse movement, cpu scheduling and other sensors that provide unpredictable input.
+Eg: The CPU/GPU thermals, timing of user keystrokes, mouse movement, cpu scheduling and other sensors that provide unpredictable input.